 This course will focus on the endpoint threat analysis and computer forensics.
 It will also teach a student how to analyze a network intrusion, analysis of the data and events, and proper response and handling of a security incident on the network.
 This course will prepare the student for the Implementing Cisco Cybersecurity Operations (SECOPS) exam.
 Lab, Lecture.
-Credits: 3.
-Prerequisite(s): 10107128C05 Introduction to Security E (B or better).
+Credits: 3.Prerequisite: 10107128C05 Introduction to Security E (B or better).

-10-150-191-00 Security 3
+10-150-191-00 Implement Network Security

 This course will focus on security principles and technologies.
 The student will describe network security concepts, secure routers and switches to secure the infrastructure, implement authentication and accounting services, and implement firewall services to secure the network infrastructure.
 This course will prepare the student for the CCNA Security Exam (IINS).
 Lab, Lecture.
-Credits: 3.
-Prerequisite(s): 1015019000 Security 2 (B or better).
+Credits: 3.Prerequisite: 1015019000 CyberSecurity Operations (B or better).